 A member of the Texas Tech University System, TTUHSC has been accredited by the Southern Association of Colleges and Schools Commission on Colleges as a separate institution from Texas Tech University since 2004.
 TTUHSC received its reaffirmation of accreditation from SACSCOC in 2009.
 The next reaffirmation is scheduled for 2019.

 The MRC Program has an average of 100 students enrolled and taking classes at any given time.
 The program actively recruits students from diverse populations and has a minority rate of 40%.
 Since the inception of the program over 87% of students who enter the program finish with their degree or certification requirements.
-In addition, the first time pass rate of students of the program who take the Certified Rehabilitation Counselor (CRC) national exam greatly exceeds the national average (100% for those who take the exam while in the program, over 85% for those who take it after graduation).
+In addition, the first time pass rate of students of the program who take the Certified Rehabilitation Counselor (CRC) national exam greatly exceeds the national average (97% for those who take the exam while in the program).
 All graduates of the MRC program are eligible for licensure in the state of Texas.

 On average, students entering the program take approximately 7 semesters (Fall, Spring, and Summer) or just over 2 years to graduate.
 The average cost for completion of the program are $10,800 for in-state students, and $14,400 for out of state students.
 While the MRC program does not have any scholarships specifically for the students, the University's Financial Aid Office will assist students with locating outside loans and scholarships.

 Using the latest in distance education approaches, especially Internet and web-based technologies, the MRC program is available to individuals throughout Texas, the United States, and the world.
 This program is designed for people who are currently working full time or cannot undertake graduate studies in a traditional on-site, classroom-based setting.
 Students are NOT required to attend classes or even to step foot on the TTUHSC campus.